ZTRdiamond/zanixon.db/docs/has.md

 # Function: has()

-This function is used to check data value from storage that has registered paths
+Checking whether or not the data exists in storage

 ```js
 db.has(varName, tableName, dbName, log);